Welcome to Laos! Your journey begins in the capital city, where you will get a feel for the pace of life and history of Laos before heading north.

 This will be your last morning in Na Som.
 Say goodbye to your new friends and the beautiful place that has been your home for the past week.
 Make your way to the airport in Vientiane for a short, one-hour flight to Luang Prabang, a beautiful UNESCO World Heritage town nestled in the limestone mountains of northern Laos.
 Settle in for the night at the Rustic Pathways base house on the Mekong River.
 Our base is a collection of traditional Lao-style houses, so you will continue to live village-style (with western amenities) just outside of town.
 Tonight you will head into town for dinner and start to explore Luang Prabang.

 Today is action-packed!
-After breakfast, you will climb aboard a slow-boat down the Nam Khan River to explore the Pak Ou cave system.
+After breakfast, you will climb aboard a slow-boat down the Mekong River to explore the Pak Ou cave system.
 Set in the side of a limestone crag, these caves hold thousands of Buddha statues that pilgrims have left over the years.
-After lunch in town, venture to Kuangsi Waterfall, a gorgeous seven-tiered waterfall complete with beautiful views, a swimming area, a rope swing, and bear preserve.
+After lunch in town, venture to Kuangsi Waterfall, a gorgeous seven-tiered waterfall complete with beautiful views, a swimming area, and bear preserve.
 Tonight you will have the chance to explore Luang Prabang’s night market.
 As you wander through the tented stalls, practice your bargaining skills and marvel at the detail on hand-woven textiles and woodcarvings.

 Laos programs connect easily with all other Southeast Asia programs, so consider staying a week or longer to explore more of this incredible part of the world!